googlefonts/gf-docs/profile.md

 ## Registering a designer profile

 You wrote a biography and you are happy with it.
-Now you want it to be added to Google Fonts so it appears in the \#About section of font family linked to that bio.
+Now you want it to be added to Google Fonts so it appears in the `#About` section of the font family linked to that bio.
 As a designer or a foundry, you would just have [to submit it through this form](https://docs.google.com/forms/d/1HinKkdCPbHTaiXxakeaUpDo1qsW3P9ZFemK65yWkru0/edit), and a team member will register the profile for you.

 As a developer or a team member, you may want to know the process for registering or updating a new profile.
 You will find below all the necessary information to that effect.